togirala/testGCP/README.md

-## Running a python app on Google Cloud Platform - App Engine
+## Running a python app on Google Cloud Platform

 1. Create a new project in [Google Cloud Platform](https://console.cloud.google.com)